Monthly Archives: July 2025

 • Precision agriculture from monitoring crops based on thermal sensors to scanning fields and accurately predicting crop yields.

-• Agricultural sprays deploying pesticides, fertilizers and herbicides thereby reducing labour costs, use of chemicals and their environmental impacts, and identifying diseases or pests to prevent wider outbreaks.
+• Agricultural sprays deploying pesticides, fertilisers and herbicides thereby reducing labour costs, use of chemicals and their environmental impacts, and identifying diseases or pests to prevent wider outbreaks.

 • Crop insurance and assessment by providing accurate, unbiased and detailed imagery required by insurers to speed up claims processes.